Raima/raima-control-center/README.md

 - **RaimaDB**
   - A running instance of RaimaDB **is required** for Raima Control Center to work.
   - Visit [https://docs.raima.com](https://docs.raima.com) for installation instructions and to get started with RaimaDB.
-  - After setting up RaimaDB, note your IP and port so you can connect Raima Control Center to your instance.
+  - After setting up RaimaDB, use your IP and port to connect Raima Control Center to your RaimaDB.

 - **Node.js 20** (tested and recommended)